 ➜ This Week's Classified Ad:Now accepting preorders!
 A T Guys is pleased to be taking orders for the Orbit Writer, the new, compact $99 Bluetooth Braille keyboard that works with your smartphone or computer via Bluetooth and USB.
 Also available for preorder is the upgraded Orbit Reader 20 Plus and the just-announced Orbit Reader 40 Braille displays, now with built-in translation, clock, calendar, and calculator.
 To learn more, visit the link below or call (269) 216-4798 ☎.

 Sponsor Since: June 11th 2020

 About: ATGuys.com.
 Your access technology experts, home for cool gadgets, accessories, and more.
 Our products are all tested to work great for blind and visually impaired users but also work just as well for anyone.
 If there's an item you're looking for, or if you have a question, please don't hesitate to send us a message or call (269) 216-4798 ☎.

-About: The Top Tech Tidbits for Thursday Email Newsletter is your #1 online resource for current news and trends in Adaptive Technology.
+About: Top Tech Tidbits.
+The world's #1 online resource for current news and trends in adaptive technology.